 - Figured out which wines to buy for our cellars and where to find them

-- Decided what was best to drink now and what to lay down for later so magical things could happen with age
+- Decided what was best to drink now and what to lay down so magical things could happen with age

 - Learned that there is never a reason to drink anything but great and yummy wine